You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

-When you’ve got a business to run, the last thing you want is to have to spend hours on the phone to support trying to figure how to use the product you’ve just purchased.
+When you’ve got a business to run, the last thing you want is to have to spend hours on the phone to support trying to figure out how to use the product you’ve just purchased.

 That’s why ease of use is essential when it comes to choosing an email marketing platform.

-ActiveCampaign was the first platform to pioneer the aforementioned visual automation builder, which speaks volumes about their commitment to simplifying email marketing.
-Using the platform, you’ll quickly get a feel for how well designed the user interface is.
+ActiveCampaign was the first platform to pioneer the aforementioned visual automation builder, which speaks volumes about its commitment to simplifying email marketing.
+Using the platform, you’ll quickly get a feel for how well-designed the user interface is.

 Clicking the ‘Getting Started’ widget will guide you through some of the initial steps required to launch your first few email campaigns – even showing you how to create your first opt-in form.
 Their premade templates are also great to help you get started.